Student profile (MD)

 Mission

-To train health professionals with academic excellence across various biomedical disciplines, enabling them to carry out their clinical, teaching, and research duties with a focus on innovation.
-This training is provided within an ethical, humanitarian, and inclusive framework, fostering a strong sense of service and social responsibility, as well as the ability for self-criticism and continuous knowledge development, thus promoting comprehensive professional growth.
+To train health professionals with academic excellence in the various disciplines of biomedical sciences so that they may carry out their healthcare, teaching, and research tasks for innovation within an ethical, humanitarian, and inclusive framework, with a strong spirit of service and social responsibility, possessing the capacity for self-criticism and continuous updating of their knowledge, thereby strengthening their comprehensive development.

 - Primary healthcare units